ishaqBBC/blog/blog/content/blog/2023-01-27-aws-3-UI-guide-and-walkthrough.md

  - 1.)
 Regions :  Choose a Region that is geographically closer to you, in order to avoid latency.
 Each Region has an Availability zone
  - 2.)
 Services : Here are all the AWS services that are available.
 Some are global; meaning every service has access, while others are region specific.
  - 3.)
 Search Bar: Much like Amazons e-commerce search bar.
-Here you can search for other services.
+Here you can search for other services, blogs and features of a particular service.
  - 4.)
 Guides: Tutorials and pathways to achieving a certificate
  - 5.)
 Recently Visited : Shows the last services visited